jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/notifications.md

 [subscribe](/machine/web/analytics/reports#subscription-to-reports)
-by clicking on the button at the end of any of the Analytics sections on the ASM and selecting one of the periodicity options.
+by clicking on the button at the end of any of the Analytics sections on the ARM and selecting one of the periodicity options.
 The message will include charts and data on the status and